 Castles are always a top priority for me when traveling.
 And after having explored some other castles in Romania, I can definitely say that Corvin Castle in Hunedoara was – by far – my favorite one when I visited in August 2018.

 Corvin Castle is not only well preserved but also has this special charm.
 There’s quite a lot to explore within the castle walls and I could definitely picture the Romanian partner school of Hogwarts teaching here.
 One of my favorite parts of it is the wonderful wooden bridge that leads up to the castle as well as the highly decorated knights hall.
-Don’t skip Corvin Castle on your next trip to Romania!
+Add Corvin Castle to your list of the best places to visit in Romania.

 By Viktoria from Chronic Wanderlust